adeboissiere/FUSION-human-action-recognition/README.md

         SEED=0

 If the h5 files are not in the default location, you need to specify the `PROCESSED_DATA_PATH` variable.
-If you would like to save the model else where (default is *./data/models/*), you need to specify the `MODEL_FOLDER` variable.
+If you would like to save the model elsewhere (default is *./data/models/*), you need to specify the `MODEL_FOLDER` variable.

-Check the documentation for more infos on the **src.model** module and the make train command.
+Check the [documentation](https://adeboissiere.github.io/FUSION-human-action-recognition/) for more infos on the **src.model** module and the make train command.

 Plot confusion matrix